Rita Desjardin: 2002 film

 At the prom, she talks to Carrie about her own prom date.
 In this version, she says her date carried a fake gun to imitate James Bond but he ended up arrested.
 As a result, she remained alone at the prom until her father came and took her home.
 She also tells Carrie that things change, and not always for the best: The pretty, popular girls will be fat, cute boys will be bald, and the miserable ones might have a happy life.
 When Carrie begins destroying the gym telekinetically in revenge for being drenched in pigs' blood, Miss Desjarden sends two students to carry the dead Tommy and leads an escape through an air vent (rather than the fire doors, as in the book).
-She is the last one to leave the gym and is nearly electrocuted, but survives and reports the events to Detective John Mulcahey (David Keith), revealing her conclusion by denouncing Carrie as the perpetrator behind the destruction.
+She is the last one to leave the gym and is nearly electrocuted, but survives and reports the events to Detective John Mulcahey (David Keith), revealing her conclusion by denouncing Carrie as the perpetrator behind the destruction and act of mass terrorism.

 2013 film

 In the 2013 version, Desjardin is played by Judy Greer.
 As in previous film portrayals, she sympathizes with Carrie and tries to help her.
-Desjardin is spared from Carrie's wrath during the prom as she was the only one who wasn't laughing at Carrie and tried to help clean her up.
+Desjardin is spared from Carrie's wrath during the prom as she was the only one who was not laughing at Carrie and tried to help clean her up.
 She uses her telekinesis to throw Desjardin out of the way of falling electrical wires.
 Desjardin is last seen with her arm in a sling, telling Sue that Tommy is dead.